codinglead/codinglead.github.io/_posts/2019-5-15-what-are-closures.md

 layout: project
 title: what are closures
 date:  2019-5-15 4:22 -0700
-updated: 2021-11-16 07:30 -0700
+updated: 2021-11-17 07:10 -0700
-meta: A closure is when a inner function remembers its lexical scope even if it is executed outside of it.
+meta: A closures is when a function can remember its lexical scope even if the function is executed outside of it.
 pic: images/javascript.png
 imgAlt: the javascript logo
 tags: ["javascript"]